Too much chocolate can kill a dog.

 But you shouldn’t disable guest checkout to encourage account creation – because this can cause customers to simply leave your website.
-48% of online retailers have said that allowing guest checkout is “critical” for maximizing conversion rates and minimizing shopping cart abandonment.
+Allowing guest checkout is critical for maximizing conversion rates and minimizing shopping cart abandonment.

 Enabling guest checkout on Magento is easy, too – just follow this guide to turn on guest checkout, and you’ll be shocked at how it affects your overall conversion rates.

 Mistake #2: Copying Product Descriptions from Other Websites

 There are two major why you shouldn’t copy product descriptions from other websites.

 First, you can sabotage your SEO efforts and be penalized by Google.

 You may be tempted to use product descriptions from a manufacturer’s website.
 Don’t.

 Chances are another retailer has done the same and now you’ve created duplicated content on the internet.

 And Google hates duplicated content.